Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/assessment/assessment.md

 You can make four charts, combine this all into a single chart, or do something in between, like two charts each with two features.

 Combine any of the properties and features together to make an interesting visual.
+You can draw bars show numbers whatever you think will tell the story best.

+Try to make your visuals answer these questions:

+- Which countries are happiest
+- How much happier is one countery vs the others

+To solve a harder problem try to answer these questions:

+- Are happy people more generous?
+- Is family or GDP a bigger influence on happiness?
+- Are free people healthier?
+- Are countries that trust their government more productive?